DevanshRaghav75/Prep-For-OSCP/README.md

 # Prep-For-OSCP
-A collection of resources and a guide for <a href="https://www.offensive-security.com/pwk-oscp/">OSCP preparation.</a>
+A collection of resources and a guide for <a href="https://www.offensive-security.com/pwk-oscp/">OSCP</a> preparation.

 ## What is OSCP?